 What are the Common Symptoms of Code P2004?

 Like the causes, you could also experience symptoms that differ from other cases.
 Here are the most common symptoms you may encounter if the PCM sets the P2004 code:

 - Reduced engine performance, especially at low RPM levels

 Properly diagnosing the P2004 code might prove to be challenging.
 It is a generic trouble code that may be logged in vehicles from various auto manufacturers.
 Even if different vehicles may experience similar symptoms, diagnosis steps could be different between makes and models.

-To get an idea of what diagnosing the P2004 code might involve, you could watch the videos below:
+To get an idea of what diagnosing the P2004 code might involve, you could watch the video below:

 How to Fix the P2004 Code

 Like diagnosis, fixing the P2004 code could become very tedious.
 This is especially true if you don’t have the necessary tools and automotive DIY skills to resolve the issue.
-It’s best to leave the job to your mechanic to make sure diagnosis and repair will be done properly.
+You could opt to leave the job to your trusted mechanic or you can try to do it yourself.

 If you do decide to take on the job yourself, you’ll need the help of a repair manual, like the ones from Chilton, or an ALLDATA single-vehicle subscription.

 When researching how to fix code P2004, make sure to focus on solutions that are specific to your vehicle’s year, make, and model.
 Remember that the steps to fixing the P2004 code may vary from one make and model to another.
 Also, it would be best to consult your owner’s manual before proceeding with the job.